 Their amused stares, the smiles.
 I wake to face three young boys with dirt-smeared faces and sparkling brown eyes.

-These happy, scruffy kids are with their mothers and sisters, gathered in this Hmong tribal house to trade with my recent travel friends, Mo and Adam from California.
+These happy, scruffy kids are with their mothers and sisters, gathered in this Hmong tribal house to trade with my recent travel friends, Mo and Adam, from California.

 They are here to purchase hemp cloth for fashion stores in the west.

-(The fibers from hemp—a harmless cousin of the cannabis plant – are used by the Hmong to weave tough-wearing material.)
+(The fibers from hemp—a harmless cousin of the cannabis plant, are used by the Hmong to weave tough-wearing material.)

-Hmong clothing is ornate.
+Hmong clothing is ornate

 But from their waists to their tiny, dusty feet, they’re naked.

 The colorful, elaborate cuffs and collars of their garments also stand out—the Hmong are famous for fine embroidery on clothes and rugs.

 As a single square inch, containing up to 400 tiny cross-stitches, can take as long as two hours to complete.

-The Hmong Hill-Tribe originate from China.
+Hmong hill-tribes originate from China